Multiple Testing of Local Extrema for Detection of Change Points: Introduction

-The modified STEM algorithm for change point detection consists of the following steps: \begin{enumerate} \item {\em Differential kernel smoothing}: to transform change points to local maxima or minima. \item {\em Candidate peaks}: find local maxima and minima of the differentiated smoothed process. \item {\em P-values}: computed at each local maximum and minimum under the the null hypothesis of no signal in a local neighborhood. \item {\em Multiple testing}: apply a multiple testing procedure to the set of local maxima and minima; declare as detected change points those local maxima and minima whose p-values are significant. \end{enumerate} The algorithm is illustrated by a toy example in Figure \ref{fig:simul}.
+The ``differential Smoothing and TEsting of Maxima/Minima" (dSTEM) algorithm for change point detection consists of the following steps: \begin{enumerate} \item {\em Differential kernel smoothing}: to transform change points to local maxima or minima, and to increase the \SNR.
+This principle of this step is illustrated in Figure \ref{fig:hr}. \item {\em Candidate peaks}: find local maxima and minima of the differentiated smoothed process. \item {\em P-values}: computed at each local maximum and minimum under the the null hypothesis of no signal in a local neighborhood. \item {\em Multiple testing}: apply a multiple testing procedure to the set of local maxima and minima; declare as detected change points those local maxima and minima whose p-values are significant. \end{enumerate}